sass/sass/doc-src/HAML_REFERENCE.md

     <input selected>

-To do this in Haml, just assign a Ruby true value to the attribute:
+To do this in Haml using hash-style attributes, just assign a Ruby `true` value to the attribute:

     %input{:selected => true}

 In XHTML, the only valid value for these attributes is the name of the attribute.
 Thus this will render in XHTML as

     <input selected='selected'>